The advent of artificial intelligence, a hostile AI and its domination over mankind have been a central topic of debate since the last century.

 For this reason, other strategies would be useful to the nation states

-States have the duty to "calm down" the battle by offering to as many subjects as possible orders that bind them.
-More money, even a lot more for AI development, but under certain security conditions.
+States have the duty to "calm down" the battle by offering contracts that bind them to as many subjects as possible.
+More money, even much more for the development of AI, but under certain safety conditions.

 Furthermore, cooperation can be encouraged by changing taxes and incentives in favor of those who decide to collaborate.